johnkeel-thork/DMD2/README.md

-# TET
+# DMD2
-Drive Mode Dashboard Public Files
+Drive Mode Dashboard 2 - Public Files

 Drive Mode Dashboard is an Android app that aims to transform your Android device in a motorcycle dashboard.